Hunain-Ariff/EUsuperstore_DataAnalysis/README.md

 # EUsuperstore_DataAnalysis
+# Project has two key components
+# 1) Customer Metrics working and Dashboard
-# Customer Analysis Dashboard and Key-Insights from Data set
+# 2) presentation and visualizations of key insights from Database Analysis

 ## Description
 TOOLS USED